Skip to content

 Is It Hard to Get Into Reading Area Community College?
 Acceptance Rate & Requirements

 Based in Reading, Pennsylvania, Reading Area Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 30%.
+The graduation rate is roughly 30%.

 Can I Afford It?